 Goodwill® Industries of Southern Arizona is recognized as a 501 (c)(3) non-profit organization by the Internal Revenue Service.
 Tax ID: 86-0223401

-Goodwill® is a not-for-profit organization committed to helping people become independent through education and training leading to employment.
+Goodwill® is a not-for-profit organization committed to providing jobs and training for people to gain skills and achieve independence.
 Sometimes these are individuals who face specific challenges, such as language barriers, or physical or cognitive disabilities.
 But often the people that seek our services are those whose lives have been affected by plant closings, company downsizing, or simply the impact of a difficult economy.
 Our programs can help anyone who needs to find employment.
 Learn more about our programs HERE.

 As a non-profit organization, your donations are tax-deductible.